jatanjay/indigo/_work/cardverse.md

 externalLink: https://jatanjay.github.io/crdvrs/
 order: 1
 ---
-machine that authenticates, grades, and sorts magic: the gathering card
+a machine that authenticates, grades, and sorts magic: the gathering card